 The good news: Organizations have an opportunity to rebuild their remote work model in a way that protects all parties involved going forward.

 A 'human firewall'

 Thinking long-term means prioritizing a cybersecurity reassessment.
 Companies should start by identifying the gaps in their security protocols and structures, and catalog temporary solutions that were put in place.

-As for solutions, Moritz says, now more than ever, it's important to recognize that your team members need to be “the greatest human firewall that's ever been built."
+Now more than ever, it's important to recognize that your team members need to be your greatest 'human' firewall.
 That means doubling down on security awareness training and keeping them informed about evolving threats.
-“They're the frontline and the best line of defense," he says.
+Don't forget, they're the frontline and the best line of defense.

-He also recommends running phishing simulations to measure at-home performance versus in-office performance, and using that as a teachable moment to talk about what could have happened.
+One effective tactic is to run phishing simulations to measure at-home performance versus in-office performance, and use that as a teachable moment to talk about what could have happened.
 Educating your "human firewall" on the threats is the first step in building out a longstanding blueprint for secure remote work.

 Protecting the network